saecki/zig-grep/paper/paper.typ

     }
 ```]

-To unwrap optional values more conveniently zig provides the `orelse` operator which allows specifying a default value, and the `.?` operator which forces a value to be unwrapped and will crash if it is `null`.
+To unwrap optional values more conveniently zig provides the `orelse` operator which allows specifying a default value, and the `.?` operator which forces a value to be unwrapped and will crash if it is `null`:
 #sourcecode[```zig
     const optional_token: ?Token = parser.next();
     const token = optional_token orelse unreachable;